huilinghe19/Epics_Practices/README.md

 # Get properties in spock
 ## "PV" is the control property of the controller, which stands for the epics PV name.
-It can be easily changed to adapt to the other PVs.
+It is a default value.
+It can be changed to adapt to the other PVs before the server start.
+Make sure the control property "PV" is right.
+A very important issue is, once the sardana server is started(controller program is used) and the controllers and motors are already created in Tango DB/jive, the property is shown in jive and will be not easily changed.
+Because this is a default value.
+We can delete the server with jive and then restart the sardana server with other control properties.
+That means, control properties remains after the server start all the time.
+It is different from the attributes, which can be easily changed.

 ## The standard sardana motor attributes like "position", "velocity", "acceleration", "deceleration", "base_rate", "step_per_unit" can be easily got in spock.
 Other epics motor attributes can not be got by default attribute settings.
 But we can write extra neu marcos to get/set them.

 	>>> simctrl.get_db_host()